 - Instructional Kicking Camps

 College Kicking Camps: These are hosted on college campuses by the colleges themselves – usually in the summer.
 Purpose of these camps is to evaluate prospects that the school is recruiting.
 You will experience little to no instruction.
 If you are going into your junior or your senior season of high school, and you have interest in the school hosting the camp, go.
-But if you are a high school sophomore or younger, there is no point in attending these unless you want to marvel at the facilities and get a free t-shirt (not really free since you will pay at least $120 to attend).
+But if you are a high school sophomore or younger, there is no point in attending these unless you want to marvel at the facilities and get an free t-shirt (not really free since you will pay at least $120 to attend).

 Showcase/Competition Kicking Camps: There are many private kicking organizations that run these sorts of kicking events.
 They are usually paired with some sort of a ranking system, website profile page, and college referrals.
 Similar to college kicking camps, there is very little instruction that takes place.
 You will chart and get evaluated multiple times.
 Parents and kickers should know that there are no college coaches at any private kicking camp.
 All the referrals are done through video, personal recommendation, email, profile pages, etc.

 There is no need to attend these kicking events prior to your sophomore year.
 College coaches do not care who the highest ranked freshmen or sophomores are.
 If you want to attend these as a young kicker just for fun, there is not much harm that can come out of it.
 One thing that you should know about organizations that make their profit from rankings is that if you do not show up to several events per year, your ranking will drop, regardless of your skills.
 So be prepared to keep dumping money into it.
 With travel expenses, your annual cost will range between $2,000 to $10,000.
-My advice to kickers and parents who don’t feel like wasting money is to…develop skills first (65 yard kickoffs, 50+ yard field goals, 45+ yard punts, good technique), and then start attending these in the summer before your junior year.
-Attend few early on.
+My advice to kickers and parents who don’t feel like wasting money is to…develop skills first (65-yard kickoffs, 50+ yard field goals, 45+ yard punts, good technique), and then start attending these in the summer before your junior year.
+Attend a few early on.
 And then increase frequency after your junior season – roughly around January.